 UNICEF has already seen an increase in worldwide donations to the African famine cause, which they attribute to the Cambridges’ trip to Copenhagen.
 It was also believed that direcly after the visit, UNICEF UK’s Twitter page broke down, unable to cope with the increased traffic.
 All was well within a short time though, and a lovely gallery from UNICEF can be found here of the visit.

-Click here to read more about the visit.Filed under British Royals, Danish Royals
+Click here to read more about the visit.Filed under Denmark, The United Kingdom

-Tagged Crown Prince Frederik, Crown Princess Mary, Humanitarian Efforts, The Duchess of Cambridge, The Duke of Cambridge, UNICEF, Working Visit.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Humanitarian Efforts, The Duchess of Cambridge, The Duke of Cambridge, UNICEF, Working Visit.